 The framework blends together ideas from coalition formation games and competitive equilibrium.
 The framework naturally incorporates interactions between the two components: tolls impact which carpooling coalitions get formed; in turn, the carpooling coalition formation process impacts the demand for roads.
 The main results show how socially efficient outcomes in such markets might be achieved, taking into account the costs of driving, road capacity, and commuter preferences.
 An important component of the efficient outcome is the socially optimal matching of carpooling riders.
 The researchers’ approach shows how to set road prices and how to share the costs of driving and tolls among carpooling riders in a way that implements the efficient outcome.
 The efficient market design for this setting can be “decomposed” into (i) road pricing by the road authorities (where road segments have positive prices only when they are at capacity, and are free otherwise), and (ii) unconstrained coalition formation in which groups of riders are allowed to arrange whichever carpooling trips they want, and can split the costs of those trips in any way they choose.
 For concreteness, the main results are established in an economy in which all cars are self-driving.
 However, the researchers also explain how the model and results can be adapted to a world in which some or all cars are conventional.

+View full text Return to conference summary

+(put in links to full text and conference summary)